How We Initially Did SEO at Our Startup SeatGeek (Distilled Contest)

 Why We should win

 This is a contest for startups.
 SeatGeek is a real startup, not some sort of marketing agency chop shop or hardly working social mobile local app.
 We have a revenue generating product and put SEO at the forefront of our acquisition strategy.
 I would safely argue that of all NYC startups <15 people, we are in the top percentile of SEO focus.
-SeatGeek is a company 11 people where there only one person (not even 100% time), but somehow 15 SEbrOs and ladies.
+SeatGeek is a company of 11 people where there is only one SEO person (not even 100% of time), but somehow 15 SEbrOs and ladies.
 We stretch our resources very effectively and we are really dope.

 Note: Jalen Rose doesn’t work at SeatGeek

 Thanks to those that helped me learn